 At first I thought the pup was dead.
 But after what seemed like five or ten minutes, the pup poked up its head and began swimming around.
 Later I saw other pairs of mothers and pups go through a similar process.
 Apparently the pups were practicing holding their breath while watching their mothers forage for food on the shallow seafloor below.

 Female harbor seals change the types of food they eat at this time of year, as some types of prey become scarce and others become more available.
-From February to April, before and soon after they give birth, female harbor seals hunt for market squid and octopus, as well as a few bottom fish such as sand dabs and sole (which are just moving back into shallow water in spring).
+From February to April, before and soon after they give birth, female harbor seals hunt for market squid and octopus, as well as a few bottom fish such as sand dabs and sole (which are just moving back into shallow water in spring) (Trumble 1995).

 After pupping season, you can often see both juvenile and adult harbor seals hanging out at sheltered haul-out sites, usually within a few feet of the water's edge.
 They prefer inaccessible offshore rocks or remote spots that are protected from wind and wave action (several sand bars in Elkhorn Slough are very popular).
-After spending most of the day resting, they will slip into the water in late afternoon or early evening to head out for an evening of foraging.
+After spending most of the day resting, they will slip into the water in late afternoon or early evening to head out for an evening of foraging (Trumble 1995).